huanguolin/book-management-system/README.md

 # install dependencies
 ./install.sh

-# serve with hot reload at localhost:3000
+# run as development mode, and service at localhost:8080,front-end at localhost:3000
+./dev.sh

+# run as production mode at localhost:8080
 ./start.sh
 ```